vinkla/wordplate/README.md

 This boilerplate requires PHP 5.4+ and is built for the latest version of [WordPress](https://github.com/WordPress/WordPress).

 #### Installation
-To install dependencies, navigate to your project root and run ```composer install --prefer-dist``` in the command line.
+To install dependencies, navigate to your project root and run ```composer install --prefer-dist```.

 #### Usage
 All configuration should be done within `admin/init.php`.
 Visit [wp-custom-post-type-class](https://github.com/jjgrainger/wp-custom-post-type-class) to read about adding custom post types.